Notify me

 I’ll start with more conventional concepts of what is art, then present a little-known and somewhat controversial perspective on the difference between art and design in the next section.

-To put it as clearly as possible: art is creativity relating to conceptual ideas used as a means to communicate, evoke emotions and present challenge perspectives.
+To put it as clearly as possible: art is a set of factors, including the fact that it is creativity relating to conceptual ideas used as a means to communicate, evoke emotions and present challenge perspectives.
 It also includes the concept of non-utilitarian pleasure, which means that people enjoy art for its own sake, not for it’s practical usefulness as one would with design.
 Another relevant concept is special focus . . . art presents something as being worthy of unusual attention, unlike most of the experience of everyday life.
-I’d also add that art is a personal exploration beyond one’s current reality more on that later).
+Art is also a personal exploration beyond one’s current reality.
+More on that later.

 Philosopher and artist, Leo Tolstoy, famously remarked, “Art is not a handicraft, it is the transmission of feeling the artist has experienced.